neilroy63/Code-Refactor-Homework/README.md

-# Code-Refactor-Homework
+# Overview

-Refactoring the existing codebase to ensure that the web site follows accessibility standards and is optimized for search engines.
+The challenge was to improve the existing codebase to ensure that the web site followed accessibility standards and was  optimized for search engines.

+# Design Decisions

+The architecture was relatively simple as I was given an existing codebase to work with.

+# Issues

+# Assumptions